 With a median salary of $92,000, there were 100,000 Information Security Analysts in 2016.
 By 2026, this number is expected to grow by 29% to 128,500 positions.

 Operations Research Analyst

-An Operations Research Analyst is in charge of collecting data, analyzing the information, and making decisions based off their evaluation.
+An Operations Research Analyst is in charge of collecting data, analyzing the information, and making decisions based on their evaluation.
 This is achieved through advanced mathematical modeling, but it affects everything from product prices to scheduled production.

-This field is expected to grow about 27% in between 2016 and 2026, with over 145,000 positions by 2026.
+This field is expected to grow about 27% between 2016 and 2026, with over 145,000 positions by 2026.
 It does not require work experience, but the undergraduate programs needed for this position can be hard to find as not many schools offer them.
 It generally asks for a Bachelor’s degree in Operations Research or Management Science.
 The median salary is $79,200.

-Actuaries also analyze statistical data, but tend to stay on the insurance side of things.
+Actuaries also analyze statistical data but tend to stay on the insurance side of things.
 They look at data concerning retirement, accidents, disability, and other areas, and forecast risk based on their analysis.
 They can also be known as Consulting Actuaries or Health Actuaries.
 Statistics, Mathematics, and Actuarial Science are some of the degrees they look for.

-If you’re interested in one of these careers, use College Raptor’s free match tool to find the colleges / universities that have well-known programs for relevant majors!
+If you’re interested in one of these careers, use College Raptor’s free match tool to find the colleges/universities that have well-known programs for relevant majors!